MementoMakoMori/MementoMakoMori/README.md

 What's happening here?
 ------------
 Hi, I'm Becca!
-This github account was originally created for the Johns Hopkins University/Coursera Data Science certificate program, and since that has finished I keep my ongoing and finished projects here.
+This github account was originally created for the Johns Hopkins University/Coursera Data Science certificate program, and since I have completed that, I keep my ongoing and finished projects here.

 ### I'm currently working on...
 * Job Applications